Skip to Main Content

 Evaluate Sources Using the Fact Check Method

-Can you trust that article?
+Can you trust that article or post?
 Find out in less than 5 minutes!

 Having 24/7 access to the Internet and information via social media is an amazing thing.
 Right now anyone can post and share information.
 This also means that we should be careful about the information we trust and what we choose to share with our families and friends.
 There's a lot of misinformation out there, sometimes labeled "fake news."
 Here are three quick steps we can take to make sure the information we are using and sharing is accurate*: